 Diono Radian for Rear-Facing: Often won’t install securely with the seat belt, and has short usability (only 35 lbs) when installed rear-facing with LATCH.

-Graco SlimFit: Lacks built-in seat belt locking device.
+Graco SlimFit: Lacks built-in seat belt locking device and not very slim.

 Cosco Scenera NEXT: Lacks built-in seat belt locking device and won’t typically install securely when positioned close to the door.
 Also has limited capacity due to its small size.